Rural Homes

 Grant Funding

-Available grant funding for heritage properties includes several sources, though grants for private listed building owners are increasingly difficult to secure.
-Focus is on nationally important buildings or those at risk.
+Available grant funding for heritage properties includes several sources, though grants for private listed building owners have become harder to secure.
+Priority goes to nationally important buildings or those at risk.

 Historic England Repair Grants for Heritage at Risk give priority to buildings on the Heritage at Risk Register.
 National Lottery Heritage Fund grants range from £10,000 to £10 million.
 Heritage at Risk Capital Fund provides £15 million for 2024/2025.